 Kate Graham researches, writes, speaks, and teaches about politics in Canada's cities.
 At this point, it's bordering on obsession.

-Kate is completing a Doctor of Philosophy (PhD) in Political Science Department at Western University in London, Ontario (defense: September 2018).
-Kate’s areas of focus include local government, urban politics, public policy and city competitiveness.
-Kate’s PhD dissertation, Leading Canada’s Cities: A Study of Urban Mayors (affectionately known as “The Mayors Project”), examines the political leadership of Canada’s cities, specifically focused on the role and power of mayors.
-Her supervisor is Dr. Andrew Sancton, one of the leading local government scholars in Canada.
-Kate holds a Masters of Public Administration (MPA) from Western University’s Local Government Program.
+Kate completed a Doctor of Philosophy (PhD) in Political Science at Western University, with a focus on local government, urban politics, public policy and city competitiveness.
+Kate’s PhD dissertation, Leading Canada’s Cities: A Study of Urban Mayors (affectionately known as “The Mayors Project”), examines the role and power of urban mayors.

-Kate has spent most of her professional life working in local government.
-Most recently she served as the Director, Community & Economic Innovation at the City of London where she was responsible for the City’s government relations, strategic initiatives, culture and economic partnerships portfolios.
-Her proudest accomplishments include leading London's Community Diversity and Inclusion Strategy, working with partners to create the London Music Office, and securing funding for numerous major city-building projects.
-Kate has worked with four mayors and dozens of elected officials during her nearly 10 years working in local government.
+Before transitioning to academia, Kate has spent a decade working in local government, most recently as the Director, Community & Economic Innovation at the City of London where she was responsible for the City’s government relations, strategic initiatives, culture and economic partnerships portfolios.

-Kate is an active community member and volunteer.
-She served as the Chair of the Pillar Nonprofit Network Board of Directors, proudly supporting the launch of Innovation Works and VERGE Capital; served on the Executive of the ReForest London Board of Directors, which launched the Million Tree Challenge; and, as a volunteer for numerous community organizations.
-She was named on of London’s Top 20 Under 40 by Business London Magazine in 2015.
+Kate is an active community member, including serving as Chair of the Pillar Nonprofit Network Board and on the Board of ReForest London.
+In 2015, she was named one of London’s Top 20 Under 40.
 Kate has also dabbled in politics herself, including running as a candidate in the 2018 provincial election in Ontario.